Summer Rolls with Peanut Dipping Sauce

 The fillings for a summer roll can be as varied as you like.
 My standards are shrimp, avocado, bean sprouts, cucumber, rice noodles, and fresh mint.
 A just-spicy-enough peanut sauce is essential for dipping.

 If you’ve never made summer rolls before, it just takes a bit of practice.
 The technique is not far from rolling up a burrito, only using rice papers instead of tortillas.
 Below are a few snapshots that may provide some guidance followed by the full recipe.
-If you need a bit of hand holding on technique, check out this video from Fine Cooking.
 I also think this step-by-step guide by Andrea Nguyen is excellent.
 She’s a real pro.
 And if you are already skilled with summer rolls, please share your tips and tricks in the comments section.